Start Your Free Trial of dbWatch

 Yes, dbWatch supports role-based access and integration with enterprise directories such as Active Directory authentication.

-dbWatch can also support Kerberos authentication, OS authentication, and SSH Authentication.
+dbWatch can also support Kerberos authentication and OS authentication.

 Yes, To ensure the privacy of the user sessions, dbWatch encrypts all communication between the monitors and the servers.
 For more details on security go to this wiki page.